SDG 17 - Partnerships for the Goals

 https://videkfejlesztes.uni-mate.hu/képzés/-/content-viewer/mezogazdasagi-vizgazdalkodasi-mernoki-mesterkepzes/20123

-Master of Agricultural Engineering in Rural Development (MA/MSc)
+Master's Degree in Agricultural Engineering in Rural Development (MA/MSc)

 The aim of this course is to train agricultural engineers in rural development who, with the knowledge they have acquired, will supervise the production, distribution and control processes that ensure the optimal use of resources, as well as the organisation and management of production and services.
 They will have a detailed knowledge of the specific features of the functioning of rural and territorial development in Europe and Hungary (the role of agriculture in maintaining and developing the countryside) and the reasons for these specific features.
 They are suitable for positions as planning and development engineers, researchers and managers.
 They are prepared to pursue their studies in a doctoral programme.

-This Master’s programme is also available in English:
+This programme is also available in English:

 The aim of the training is to introduce alternative, environmentally friendly and cheaper solutions to the intensive use of fertilisers and pesticides, and to show the possibilities of conversion to organic farming to professionals interested in this field.
 The training will also provide useful knowledge for land users who want to rationalise their land use, improve their soils, stop soil degradation and prevent soil degradation.

-Advanced training in energy management engineering / consultancy
+Advanced training in energy management engineering/ consultancy

 Training of professionals with general knowledge of energy and energy management and the application of renewable energy sources.
 Technical and economic knowledge of energy production and supply.
 Emphasis is placed on renewable energy sources and their integration into the energy system.
 In the context of energy use, heating methods, power plant system components, fuel preparation, energy converters, heat-electricity, heat exchangers, boilers, etc. The basic equipment of renewable energy sources (biomass, solar, wind, hydro, geothermal), the basic units of power plants, their operation and technical characteristics will be discussed (mainly from a mechanical point of view).
 Graduates will acquire specialised knowledge and skills in the operation, development and economical operation of energy systems.